 Campsites offer a range of accommodation types including:

 - Cloth tents

 Some campsites in Vietnam have organized activities and excursions whilst others simply provide a plot to pitch a tent.
 Basic tent accommodation costs in the region of $5 whilst a bungalow or cabin can be found for $15.

 It is essential to consider the time of year and weather conditions in Vietnam before planning a camping trip.

-Should I Reserve Accommodation in Vietnam in Advance?
+Should I Reserve Accommodation in Vietnam in Advance for eVisa?

 Many travelers are unsure as to whether they should reserve accommodation in Vietnam in advance or once they arrive in the county.

 As the Vietnam visa application form requires applicants to provide the address at which they will stay in the country, it is advisable to book at least the first few nights’ accommodations in advance.